dmnhat91/simple-blog-app/README.md

 ### Accessing via web browser
 The service can be accessed via **localhost:3xxxx/posts**, where 3xxxxx is the NodePort of the Service object.

+## Practical steps
-## Method to update Image used by a deployment
+### Method to update Image used by a deployment
 * Step 1: The deployment must be using the 'latest' tag in the pod spec section of the .yaml file
 * Step 2: Make an update to your code
 * Step 3: Build the image
 * Step 4: Push the image to docker hub (using command `docker push [image_name]`)
 * Step 5: Run the command `kubectl rollout restart deployment [depl name]`

+### Steps to create connection between services
+* Step 1: Build an image for the Event Bus
+* Step 2: Push the image to Docker Hub
+* Step 3: Create a deployment for Event Bus
+* Step 4: Create a Cluster IP service for Event Bus and Posts
+* Step 5: Wire it all up!